djndl1/Commentarii/Digital Image Process Gonzales/Gonzales Part 2.md

 Practical for human interpretation.

 _Hue_: the angle by which a point rotates around the black-white axis, from red, through yellow, green, cyan, blue, magenta and back to red.
+Undefined for a saturation of zero (white, black, and pure grays).
 _Brightness_ (Intensity): the axis
 _Saturation_: distance from the axis